 25.Tax Collected at Source (TCS)

 This regulation solely applies to E-Commerce Operators as specified in MGL section 43C.
 Every E-Commerce Operator shall withhold a percentage (to be announced later on the GST Council’s suggestion) of the amount owing from him to the supplier when making actual payment to the provider.

 The withheld amount must be put into the proper GST account by such E-Commerce Operator by the 10th of the next month.
-The TCS amount will be entered into the supplier’s electronic cash ledger.
+The TCS amount will be enter into the supplier’s electronic cash ledger.

 Frequently Asked Questions:

 - All the service providers or distributors of goods have to pay GST.

 2.Can a person pay GST in installments?

 - If someone cannot pay the entire amount of GST at a time, a letter requesting the commissioner to allow the person to pay GST in installments can be written.